Brentwood College School Logo

 Fees

-Rowing Canada and Rowing BC seat fees will apply- Their fee structure is Rowing Canada - $3.65, Rowing BC - $3.50. ($7.15 per seat)
+Rowing Canada and Rowing BC seat fees will apply.
+The fee structure is as follows: Rowing Canada - $4.30, Rowing BC - $3.50, ( total - $7.80 per seat).

-Seat fees will be collected at the time of entry on Regatta Central and go straight to Rowing BC and Rowing Canada.
+Seat fees will be collected at the time of entry on Regatta Central and will go straight to Rowing BC and Rowing Canada.
 Please note: there will be no refund of seat fees should weather conditions cause the cancellation of races.

-Events Offered (Both Men and Women)
+Events Offered (Available for Both Men and Women)

-High School 8+ Medal: will be awarded to the top High School crew in both the Mens and Womens U19 8+
+• High School 8+ Medal: will be awarded to the top High School crew in both the Men’s and Women’s U19 8+

 Event Eligibility

-U19 - Your club/schools Top Tier Rowers and coxswains who are turning 18 the year of the regatta.
-Age restriction is waived for full time high school students
+• U19 - Your club/school’s top tier rowers and coxswains who are turning 18 the year of the regatta.
+Age restriction is waived for full-time high school students

-U17 - Your club/schools Top Tier Rowers and coxswains who are turning 16 the year of the regatta
+• U17 - Your club/school’s top tier rowers and coxswains who are turning 16 the year of the regatta

 Accommodation

-Arrival & Team Check-in
+Arrival & Check-in

 Weigh-Ins